Welcome to Trek Trek Washington! Our camp will be held July 12-18, 2015 on the campus at Pacific Lutheran University, Tacoma, WA.

 This one-week STEM camp for rising eighth-grade girls got its start 15 years ago, when AAUW of California member Marie Wolbach applied for an AAUW Community Action Grant to open a science camp for girls on the Stanford University campus.
 Wolbach and AAUW of California have since expanded the program to 10 camps in California alone.

 After seeing how effective the program is — alumnae are more likely than their peers to take advanced science and math classes and eventually to go to college — AAUW decided to take the program nationwide.
 In 2013, Tech Trek was expanded to four states, Ohio, Oklahoma, Florida and Washington, and is already changing the lives of the girls who attended.

-Campers in Washington took part in activities like building and launching model rockets, building model bridges and roller coasters, fingerprinting, DNA extraction, blood patterns (CSI investigations) and the chemistry of soap making.
-They also learned how to use an online computer program, extract DNA, make ice cream using dry ice, simulate meiosis with genetic trait models, models of hands and how the tendons, ligaments and bones work together, and much more!
+Campers in Washington took part in activities like building and launching model rockets, building model bridges and roller coasters, fingerprinting, DNA extraction, blood patterns (CSI investigations), the chemistry of soap making, epidemiology, and marine biology (including dissecting squid).
+They also learned how to do some computer coding, build a simple website/blog, make a vacuum robot, extract DNA, make ice cream using dry ice, simulate meiosis with genetic trait models, models of hands and how the tendons, ligaments and bones work together, models of lungs and how pulmonary ventilation takes place, and much more!
 Tech Trek has been shown to significantly increase girls’ self-confidence and their interest in and excitement about the STEM fields which is why AAUW is bringing Tech Trek to three new states in 2014: Alabama, New Mexico, and Oregon.